 Run system file checker

 The Windows 10 freezes randomly issue can also attribute to the system file corrupt or missing.
-Run the build-in system file checker utility that automatically scans and restore the original system file and solve this kind of problem.
+Run the built-in system file checker utility that automatically scans and restores the original system file and solves this kind of problem.

-- Right click on command prompt and select run as administrator,
+- Right-click on the command prompt and select run as administrator,

-- Type command sfc /scannow and press enter key on the keyboard,
+- Type the command sfc /scannow and press enter key on the keyboard,

 - This will start the scanning process for missing corrupted system files,